 Managers and leaders should lead by example, asking for feedback and ideas from their teams.
 Leaders should be open to communication, share their own ideas, and admit when they make mistakes to give rise to a culture of transparency and trust.

-Inclusive leadership means everyone feels comfortable to speak up, take risks, make mistakes, and take action on their ideas.
-The most successful people are usually the ones with colleagues and leaders who have their back.
+Inclusive leadership means everyone feels comfortable speaking up, taking risks, making mistakes, and taking action on their ideas.
+The most successful people are usually those with colleagues and leaders who support them.

-This ensures that the company actively recruits employees from all races and backgrounds and recognizes the differences between white and people of color in the workplace.
+This ensures that the company actively recruits executives and employees from all races and backgrounds and recognizes the differences between whites and people of color in the workplace.
 Inclusive workplaces also employ programs like de-biasing training.

 One of the best ways to inculcate a culture of collaboration and open communication is by providing a clear line of sight to what everyone is working towards.
-Knowing that everyone is working towards the same big-picture perspective and has a strong sense of common purpose, employees become more collaborative, intuitive, and take risks to meet the end goal.
+Knowing that everyone is working towards the same big-picture perspective and has a strong sense of common purpose, employees become more collaborative and intuitive and take risks to meet the end goal.

 This can be done by clearly defining the company goals in company communications wherever possible.
 Sending out mission statements and goals in newsletters, decks, and emails is a great way to remind everyone in the company of what they are working towards.